 Too many requests from comment spammers can slow down your website and affect performance.
 While Akismet is able to catch a lot of spam comments, it can’t stop spammers from accessing your website.

-This is where Sucuri comes in.
-It is the best WordPress firewall plugin that allows you to block suspicious requests before they even reach your website.
+That is where a firewall comes in.
+A firewall helps fight off spam by allowing you to block suspicious requests before they even reach your website.

 This plugin can prevent automated bots and scripts from submitting comments.
 This reduces the load on your servers and the number of spam comments you receive.